SingleManTH/agiletoolkit.org/docs/architecture/application.md

 1. Now we cascade down the Runtime Object Tree initializing all the objects required to fulfil the request...

-1. The `$app` object will route the request to the correct Page class in your `\page` directory, throwing a 404 Page Not Found error if no page is found.
+1. The `$app` object will route the request to the correct Page class in your `/page` directory, throwing a 404 Page Not Found error if no page is found.

 1. The Page will orchestrate the necessary Views and Models, and these will load any Controllers they require.